-Consumer shopping decisions research shows that businesses asking for reviews receive an average rating of 4.34 stars out of 5, which is greater than the average rating of reviews when you don’t ask for them (3.89 stars out of 5).
+Research on consumer shopping decisions shows that businesses that ask for reviews receive an average rating of 4.34 stars out of 5.
+This is greater than the average rating of reviews when you don’t ask for them (3.89 stars out of 5).

 2. Immediate outreach

 You energize your brand promoters by knowing when and how to request a review.
 Likewise, your most contented clients can become loud advocates and word-of-mouth promoters by being encouraged to provide reviews.

 Google and industry analysts claim that a company’s review signals — such as review count, scores, and content — are included in organic and local search rankings.
 This means more reviews will help you rank higher in search results, making it easier for potential buyers to locate your business.

 The Best Time To Ask For A Review

 Now that we understand why we need reviews, the next step is to know when to ask for reviews.

 A simple question will liven up your WooCommerce reviews dashboard, but its impact also depends on the timing of your request.